freeCodeCamp/guide/src/pages/java/inheritance-basics/index.md

 ---
-title: Java Docs Inheritance Basics
+title: Inheritance Basics
 ---
-# Java Inheritance Basics
+# Inheritance Basics

 So great you have successfully created a Car class.
 But, wait, aren't Tesla cars supposed to be electric variants?
 I want an Electric car class, but it also should have the properties of the original `Car` class.